nguyener89/SimpleSignin/README.md

 To Run:

-From project root directory type: npm start
+1. Open console

+2. Navigate to root directory of project (path/to/directory/SimpleSignin)

+3. npm install // installs node modules for project, must have node and npm

+4. npm start // runs the app - localhost:3000 is the index page